Indo-European languages: Diversification

+In a 2023 paper Paul Heggarty et al. have proposed an altogether longer chronology and a "hybrid model for the origin of Indo-European languages" between the "Steppe" hypothesis and the "Anatolian" hypothesis.
+Through a Bayesian phylogenetic analysis they have found an approximate root age for Indo-European of ~8120 years BP or 6740 to 9610 years BP.
+This had also implications for the ultimate homeland and the splitting-off of the various subclades.
+Pointing to the total lack of Steppe ancient DNA in Hittite Anatolia and the relative rarity of Steppe aDNA in several other phyla, Heggarty et al. posit that an Urheimat south of the Caucasus seems most probable, from where Indo-European spread first into Anatolia and later into the Pontic-Caspian Steppe.
+This would prolong the timeline of the Indo-European languages into the past.

 Key languages for reconstruction

 In reconstructing the history of the Indo-European languages and the form of the Proto-Indo-European language, some languages have been of particular importance.
-These generally include the ancient Indo-European languages that are both well-attested and documented at an early date, although some languages from later periods are important if they are particularly linguistically conservative (most notably, Lithuanian).
-Early poetry is of special significance because of the rigid poetic meter normally employed, which makes it possible to reconstruct a number of features (e.g. vowel length) that were either unwritten or corrupted in the process of transmission down to the earliest extant written manuscripts.
+These generally include the ancient Indo-European languages that are both well-attested and documented at an early date, although some languages from later periods are important if they are particularly linguistically conservative, most notably, Lithuanian.
+Early poetry is of special significance because of the rigid poetic meter normally employed, which makes it possible to reconstruct a number of features, e.g. vowel length, that were either unwritten or corrupted in the process of transmission down to the earliest extant written manuscripts.